Gururajshet/Minion-translation-app/README.md

 # Minion-translation-app
- This app translates english to minion language
+ This app translates english to minion language.